js-react-collection/react-base-app-nodejs-fullcli-webpack/README.md

     )
     ```
 <br><br>
 - `npm run build` for make "public" folder and optimized app (ready to online server use)
+- <b>Note 01:</b> This is a prototype under costruction but we suggest to study the project pages inside `./src`, exand make new templates... exemple `template.html` connected via `template: 'src/template.html'` into `webpack.config`.
+You can see how we make multi-root and management of different type of file.
+- <b>Note 02:</b> Currently the folder "assets" and "components" is the standard folder for put inside that elements.
+The functions inside webpack config see it and split the argouments into new specific folder of output finished server folder progect (currently, the "public" -you can change it-)